denoland/docs/runtime/manual/advanced/migrate_deprecations.md

 ```

 Note: This symbol is soft-removed as of Deno 2.
 Its types have been removed but
-its implementation remains, in order to reduce breaking changes.
-So
+its implementation remains in order to reduce breaking changes.
-alternatively, you can ignore "property does not exist" TypeScript errors by
+You can ignore "property does not exist" TypeScript errors by
 using the
 [`@ts-ignore`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-6.html#suppress-errors-in-ts-files-using--ts-ignore-comments)
 directive.